lszeremeta/molstruct/README.md

 ## Other options

-You may want to run molstruct from sources or build a Docker image yourself.
+You may want to run Molstruct from sources or build a Docker image yourself.
 In most cases, one of the methods mentioned in the sections above should be sufficient and convenient for you.

-### Run molstruct from sources
+### Run Molstruct from sources

 1. Clone this repository: